solidusio/solidus/friendly_promotions/README.md

 end
 ```

-### Promotion Rules

-Promotion rules can be applicable to either `Spree::Order`, `Spree::LineItem`, or `Spree::Shipment` objects.
-If they are applicable, they will be asked for eligibility.
-Rules applicable to orders are processed first.
-If a promotion has a rule that makes it ineligible for an order, line items and shipments will not be adjusted.
-If there are no rules that are applicable, the promotion will be considered eligible.

-### Promotion Actions
+### Benefits

-There are only two actions by default that should cover most use cases: `AdjustLineItem` and `AdjustShipment`.
-Ther is no action that creates order-level adjustments, as this feature of core Solidus has proven to be very difficult for customer service and finance departments due to the difficulty of accruing order-level adjustments to individual line items when e.g. processing returns.
-In order to give a fixed discount to all line items in an order, use the `AdjustLineItem` action with the `DistributedAmount` calculator.
+Solidus Friendly Promotions ships with only three benefit types by default that should cover most use cases: `AdjustLineItem`, `AdjustShipment` and `CreateDiscountedItem`.
+There is no benefit that creates order-level adjustments, as this feature of Solidus' legacy promotions system has proven to be very difficult for customer service and finance departments due to the difficulty of accruing order-level adjustments to individual line items when e.g. processing returns.
+In order to give a fixed discount to all line items in an order, use the `AdjustLineItem` benefit with the `DistributedAmount` calculator.

-Both actions are calculable.
-By setting their `calculator` to one of the classes provided, a great range of discount possibilities is maintained.
+Alle benefits are calculable.
+By setting their `calculator` to one of the classes provided, a great range of discounts is possible.

+#### `AdjustLineItem`

+Benefits of this class will create promotion adjustments on line items.
+By default, they will create a discount on every line item in the order.
+If you want to restrict which line items get the discount, add line-item level conditions, such as `LineItemProduct`.

+#### `AdjustShipment`

+Benefits of this class will create promotion adjustments on shipments.
+By default, they will create a discount on every shipment in the order.
+If you want to restrict which shipments get a discount, add shipment-level conditions, such as `ShippingMethod`.

+### Conditions

+Every type of benefit has a list of rules that can be applied to them.
+When calculating adjustments for an order, benefits will only produce adjustments on line items or shipments if all their respective conditions are true.

 ### Connecting promotions to orders

 When there is a join record `SolidusFriendlyPromotions::OrderPromotion`, the promotion and the order will be "connected", and the promotion will be applied even if it does not `apply_automatically` (see below).
-There's a difference to Solidus' system here in that promotions are not automatically connected to orders when they apply.
+This is different from Solidus' legacy promotion system here in that promotions are not automatically connected to orders when they produce an adjustment.

+If you want to create an `OrderPromotion` record, the usual way to do this is via a promotion handler:

-One way of connecting orders to promotions is via a promotion code.
+- `SolidusFriendlyPromotions::PromotionHandler::Coupon`: Connects orders to promotions if a customer or service agent enters a matching promotion code.
+- `SolidusFriendlyPromotions::PromotionHandler::Page`: Connects orders to promotions if a customer visits a page with the correct path.
+This handler is not integrated in core Solidus, and must be integrated by you.
+- `SolidusFriendlyPromotions::PromotionHandler::Page`: Connects orders to promotions if a customer visits a page with the correct path.
+This handler is not integrated in core Solidus, and must be integrated by you.

 ### Promotion categories

-Promotion categories simply allow admins to group promotion actions.
+Promotion categories simply allow admins to group promotions.
 They have no further significance with regards to the functionality of the promotion system.
-This is the same behavior as in core.

 ### Promotion recalculation